VMAT / RapidArc

 R corr (units: percent)

-To calculate this, first a third virtual plane of pixels is created by dividing each pixel the the MLC plane by its corresponding pixel in the OPEN plane.
-The R corr value is the average of the pixels in the AOI of the virtual plane multiplied by 100 to convert it to a percentage.
+To calculate this, first a third virtual plane of pixels is created by dividing each pixel the MLC plane by its corresponding pixel in the OPEN plane.
+The R corr value is the mean of the pixels in the AOI of the virtual plane multiplied by 100 to convert it to a percentage.

 Diff(X) (units: percent)